MichaelCWalsh7/Cartridge-Market/README.md

         - The burnt orange colour contrasts quite nicely, giving it an eye-catching pop in contrast to the dark grey's more muted tone.
         - Some pages in the site are specially coloured to match an accompanying developer.
 For example, when browsing the Nintendo games section of the site the backdrop to the games is the familiar Nintendo red, the same with the SEGA blue.
-        - Sony's logo is more simpole black and white, difficult to make familiar, so instead the colour scheme is more reminiscent of the light grey of their Playstaion console.
+        - Sony's logo is more simple black and white, difficult to make familiar, so instead the colour scheme is more reminiscent of the light grey of their Playstaion console.
         - For Atari, a similar approach was taken, the Atari logo has changed many times in colour of the years, and it's most popular iteration has a red that is too similar to the Nintendo red, so their backdrop is a light black, the same colour as the Atari 2600.